Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 A JWT contains claims about the user that we want include in subsequent requests.
 You can specify any information as a claim, however there are "Registered Claims" which have a pre-defined meaning:

-- iss: The issuer of the token.
+- `iss`: The issuer of the token.
-- sub: The subject of the token.
+- `sub`: The subject of the token.
-- aud: The audience of the token.
+- `aud`: The audience of the token.
-- exp: The expiration time which MUST be after the current date/time.
+- `exp`: The expiration time which MUST be after the current date/time.
-- nbf: Defines the time before which the JWT MUST NOT be accepted for processing.
+- `nbf`: Defines the time before which the JWT MUST NOT be accepted for processing.
-- iat: The time the JWT was issued.
+- `iat`: The time the JWT was issued.
 Can be used to determine the age of the JWT.
-- jti: Unique identifier for the JWT.
+- `jti`: Unique identifier for the JWT.
 Can be used to prevent the JWT from being replayed.

 Swift-JWT comes with a struct representing these Registered Claims which we will use for our example.

-Inside the POST route, beneath the code where we authenticated the user, initialize the user's claims:
+Inside the `POST` route, beneath the code where we authenticated the user, initialize the user's claims:

 ```swift
 let myClaims = ClaimsStandardJWT(iss: "Kitura", sub: credentials.username, exp: Date(timeIntervalSinceNow: 3600))
 ```

-The claims information tells us the username which is the subject of the token, that they were authenticated by Kitura and that the token will expire in one hour.
+The claims information tells us the username which is the `subject` of the token, that they were authenticated by Kitura and that the token will expire in one hour.

 Next, we will initialize our JWT: